ADOPT. INSPIRE. PROVIDE.

 “Part of our mission is to support students pursuing STEM disciplines.
 This was a perfect venue for just that.” – Kevan Kivlan, AFCEA Lexington Concord Chapter President.

-In addition to purchasing the Neuromaker Robotic Hand STEM Kits for the teachers to keep and reuse annually, cash scholarships are being offered for students who prepare an essay answering the following prompts:
+In addition to purchasing the Neuromaker Robotic Hand STEM Kits for the teachers to keep and reuse annually, cash scholarships were awarded to students who submitted an essay answering the following prompts:

 - If you could go back in time how would you use robotics to change an event in history?
 (MITRE)